briella-codes/coffee_survey/README.md

 # COFFEE SURVEY ANALYSIS (Work IN PROGRESS: this project is still being developed and improved)
-This project analyzes an international coffee consumption survey using **Pyhton, Pandas and MatPlotLib** The goal is to **demostrate data cleaning, transformation and exploratory data analysis**
+## **Being programmer and coffee lover** like many other programmers are Coffee Lovers, I choose this project to combine **my passion for coding** with exploring coffee consumption habits through data analysis, while demonstrating data cleaning, transformation and exploratory data analysis skills using **Pyhton, Pandas, MatPlotLib and regex**

-Original CVS source: public major coffee survey from James Hoffmann, "Great American Taste Test"
-Type:  56 questions answered by 4,042 participants, survey data with mixed data types, multi-value, categorical, ranges-based purposes ...
+**Original CVS source:** public major coffee survey from James Hoffmann, "Great American Taste Test" **Type:**  56 questions answered by 4,042 participants, survey data with mixed data types, multi-value, categorical, ranges-based purposes ...
 Dataset used for educational purposes.

 ## HOW TO RUN THE PROJECT